syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 ### Handling data operations

-The Syncfusion Grid component offers a range of powerful features for handling grid actions such as **grouping**, **sorting** and **filtering**.This ensures efficient data retrieval and manipulation, providing a better user experience.
-Below are explanations on how to handle these data operations effectively in Custom Adaptor:
+The Syncfusion Grid component offers a range of powerful features for handling grid actions such as **grouping**, **sorting** and **filtering**.
+This ensures efficient data retrieval and manipulation, providing a better user experience.
+Below are explanations on how to handle these data operations effectively in Url Adaptor:

-#### Filtering
+**Perform Filtering:**

 To handle filtering operations, ensure that your API endpoint supports custom filtering criteria.
 Implement the filtering logic on the server-side using the `PerformFiltering` method from the `DataOperations` class.
 This allows the custom data source to undergo filtering based on the criteria specified in the incoming **DataManagerRequest** object.